NVIDIA/nvidia-dlfw-inspect/CONTRIBUTING.md

 Contributions are welcome!

-To contribute to the nvidia-nvdlfw-inspect, simply create a pull request with the changes on GitHub.
+To contribute to the nvidia-dlfw-inspect, simply create a pull request with the changes on GitHub.
 After the pull request is reviewed by a Developer, approved, and passes the unit and CI tests, then it will be merged.